Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

-Sample combination resume made with our builder.
-See 20+ resume templates and create your resume here.
+Sample combination resume made with our builder—See more templates and create your resume here.

 Two formats work great for resume gaps.
 The combination resume and the functional resume focus on relevant skills.
 See our guides for gaps in resumes and job hoppers:

 - Combination Resume Template: Formatting Guide with Examples

 - Functional Resume Template: Formatting Guide with Examples

 Now let’s look at advice from career experts for how to explain resume gaps.

 Because of what employers fear is hiding in them.

 Without explaining gaps in employment, the hiring manager may assume the worst.

 According to Orville Pierson, author of The Unwritten Rules of the Highly Effective Job Search, honesty is key.

 “People have great imaginations,” says Pierson.
 “If employers see a gap in employment, they might assume you were incarcerated, an addict, or just plain lazy.”